• Contact

 First things first, the camera itself is beautiful.
 Truly, its design is a work of art.

-I chose the silver camera because it has a nostalgic, old-film camera feel, which was exactly the vibe I was aiming for—perhaps a bit cheesy, but I love it.
+I chose the silver camera because it has a nostalgic, old-film camera feel, which was exactly the vibe I was aiming for—a bit cheesy, but I love it.

-Other than its design, one of the first things you might notice is how small the camera is (one of the reasons I chose the X-T50 over the X-T5).
-As someone with smaller hands, it’s perfect for me!
+In addition to its design, one of the first things you might notice is how compact the camera is (one of the reasons I chose the X-T50 over the X-T5).
+As someone with smaller hands, it’s perfect for me.
 However, if you have large hands, the controls might be too small for you (try getting the memory card out with large hands, woof).

 Rather than flipping through the online manual, I turned to YouTube for setup videos on the Fujifilm X-T50.
 I found this video by Kyler Steele particularly straightforward, and I also appreciated the tips from Pal2tech’s video.